htqin/IR-Net/README.md

 # IR-Net

-This project is the PyTorch implementation of our accepted CVPR 2020 paper : forward and backward information retention for accurate binary neural networks.
+This project is the PyTorch implementation of our accepted CVPR 2020 paper : forward and backward information retention for accurate binary neural networks. [[PDF](  https://htqin.github.io/Pubs/QIN_CVPR2020_6014.pdf )]

 Bibtex: